hasinimarella/Univariate-Linear-Regression/README.md

 ## Program
 ```
 '''
-Developed by: RAMESH RENUKA
+Developed by: MARELLA HASINI
-RegisterNumber: 23009428
+RegisterNumber: 23012757
 '''
 import numpy as np
 import matplotlib.pyplot as plt